asusoda/organize-a-workshop/README.md

 ## How to create a workshop

 ## How to present on a technical topic

-### Understand the technical topic your are presenting
-* Be prepared to answer question regarding the technology
+* Be prepared to answer questions regarding the technology
-### Understand application of the technology
-### Know common pitfalls of the workshop
+* Have a thorough understanding of the applications of this technology in the real world
 * Give the workshop to a friend before hand to locate any errors or potential stumbling blocks
+* Have all resources set up for the presentation beforehand (Github repo, external resources,etc)

 ## Examples